21 Vintage Photos (and Paintings) of Royal Dogs Throughout History

 Queen Consort Alexandra, and her Pekinese

 King Edward VII’s wife, the Queen Consort Alexandra, was no less a dog lover than her husband or her dear mother-in-law.
 She’s pictured here in the late 19th century with her Pekinese.
-Look a little different from the Pekinese you know today?
-Correct!
-All these dog breeds looked different a hundred years ago as well.

 King George V, with his dad’s dog, Caesar